Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Nebraska
+• be a resident of Nebraska and the county where you seek to register

 Nevada pre-registration rules